-Convential material Challenges We work with Why we work with the fiber How we use it Sourcing co Organic cotton Organic cotton is grown without any artificial fertilizers, pesticides, or gene- tically modified seeds.
-Organic farming methods eliminate the risks associated with hazardous chemicals used in con- ventional cotton farming.
-This is not only important for the people who work on the fields, but also for biodiversity and the soil as it is not contaminated by tox- ic pesticides.
+Convential material Challenges We work with Why we work with the fiber How we use it Sourcing countries Volumes we use Organic cotton Organic cotton is grown without any artificial fertilizers, pesticides, or genetically modified seeds.
+Organic farming methods eliminate the risks associated with hazardous chemicals used in conventional cotton farming.
+This is not only important for the people who work on the fields, but also for biodiversity and the soil as it is not contaminated by toxic pesticides.
 By supporting small-scale organic cotton producers and methods for more effective irrigation, saving water is also possible.
-All virgin cotton in Nudie Jeans pro- ducts is certified organic.
-The majority of Nudie Jeans u kiye, and our s country for or small part of t for our produc and Tajikistan.
-Cotton <text></text> Organic Fairtrade cotton The Fairtrade certification scheme inclu- des fair and decent working conditions, support for farmers through the Fairtra- de premium for investments in commu- nity projects, and a strengthened busi- ness relationship between farmer and buyer, which enables farmers to plan their harvests and sales in advance.
-Nudie Jeans use organic Fairtrade cot- ton in all cotton shirts and cotton jersey products made in India.
-The Fairtrade Recycled cotton Using recycled cotton is a great way to decrease our environmental impact, as cotton is a resource-intensive crop to grow.
-In 2022, we used both recycled cotton from sorted out, second-quality Nudie jeans, as well as pre-consumer recyc- led cotton from our factories' waste streams and other external pre-consu- mer sources.
-Nudie Jeans' s Tunisia, while pre-consumer from Türkiye a
+All virgin cotton in Nudie Jeans products is certified organic.
+The majority of the organic cotton Nudie Jeans uses is sourced from Tür- kiye, and our second largest sourcing country for organic cotton is India.
+A small part of the organic cotton used for our products comes from Uganda, and Tajikistan.
+In 2022, Nudie Jeans used 281,852 kg of organic cotton, including Fairtrade cotton, for our produc- tion.
+This makes up 84.8% of all of Nudie Jeans' fiber usage.
+Cotton Cotton is a water-intensive crop to grow, and for large-scale conventional farming methods with monoculture set-ups effective irrigation can be challenging, resulting in more water use.
+Conventional cotton farming uses many synthetical pesticides and fertilizers which contain hazardous chemicals that poses risks for both farmers and biodiversity.
+Organic Fairtrade cotton The Fairtrade certification scheme includes fair and decent working conditions, support for farmers through the Fairtrade premium for investments in community projects, and a strengthened business relationship between farmer and buyer, which enables farmers to plan their harvests and sales in advance.
+Nudie Jeans use organic Fairtrade cotton in all cotton shirts and cotton jersey products made in India.
+The Fairtrade cotton is grown in India In 2022, we used 7,468 kg of organic Fairtrade cotton purchased through the Chetna Organics.
+Recycled cotton Using recycled cotton is a great way to decrease our environmental impact, as cotton is a resource-intensive crop to grow.
+In 2022, we used both recycled cotton from sorted out, second-quality Nudie jeans, as well as pre-consumer recycled cotton from our factories' waste streams and other external pre-consumer sources.
+Nudie Jeans' seconds are recycled in Tunisia, while the majority of the other pre-consumer recycled cotton comes from Türkiye and Spain.
+In total we used 26,537 kg of recycled cotton in 2022.
+This is a large increase compared to the years before.